Who Is Anne Hathaway?

 'Ocean's 8,' 'The Hustle,' 'Modern Love'

 In 2018 Hathaway was featured alongside Sandra Bullock, Cate Blanchett and other leading ladies in the crime caper Ocean's 8, drawing favorable reviews for going all-in with her portrayal of an egotistic movie star.
-Her follow-up film, the thriller Serenity (2019), wasn't well received, though buzz was building for her next effort alongside Rebel Wilson in The Hustle, a remake of the 1988 Steve Martin-Michael Caine feature Dirty Rotten Scoundrels.
+Her follow-up film, the thriller Serenity (2019), wasn't as well received, nor was her co-starring effort with Rebel Wilson in The Hustle (2019), a remake of the 1988 Steve Martin-Michael Caine comedy Dirty Rotten Scoundrels.
 Later that year, Hathaway headlined the cast of the Amazon anthology series Modern Love, based on a popular New York Times weekly column, before joining Mark Ruffalo for the investigative drama Dark Waters.

 In addition to acting, Hathaway supports several charities, including the Step Up Women's Network and the Lollipop Theater Network.